We Is Us: Plot

 Carol arrives at a hospital only to find everyone there also convulsing.
 Helen soon dies from her injuries despite Carol's attempts to resuscitate her.
 Suddenly, everyone else around her awakens and gathers around her, addressing her by name; a doctor kisses Carol on the lips, but she does not become infected.
-A terrified Carol drives home with Helen's body, finding the rest of the population working in unison to put out fires in the city.
-At her home, Carol cannot find her keys, but two infected children from the neighboring house remind Carol that she hid a spare key, shocking Carol.
+Terrified, Carol drives home with Helen's body, finding the rest of the population working in unison to put out fires in the city.
+At her home, Carol cannot find her keys; two infected children from the neighboring house remind Carol where she began hiding a spare key years ago.
 She enters her house and tunes into the TV station C-SPAN, which shows a man waiting at the podium in the White House press room and a phone number displayed onscreen asking Carol by name to call.
-Carol calls the number and speaks to the man, Davis Taffler, an official in the USDA.
-Davis apologizes and explains that the virus originated from the extraterrestrial signal, rendering nearly all of humanity into a single hive mind.
-He tells Carol that she is one of only twelve people known to be immune to the virus, which the hive mind wants to assimilate.
+Carol calls the number and speaks to the man, Davis Taffler, an official in the United States Department of Agriculture.
+Davis apologizes for the suddenness of the widespread event and explains that the virus originated from the extraterrestrial signal that was being researched, rendering nearly all of humanity into a single hive mind.
+He tells Carol that she is one of only twelve people known to be immune to the virus, which the hive mind will continue seeking to assimilate.
 Carol hangs up and breaks down in tears while Davis attempts to reach her on the answering machine, insisting that the hive mind "just wants her to be happy".

 Development

 Vince Gilligan conceived the series' premise after becoming "weary of writing bad guys" after a decade of working on Breaking Bad and Better Call Saul.
 After Better Call Saul ended in August 2022, he pitched a new series that he would develop with Sony Pictures Television.
 A bidding took place, and Apple TV won the rights to the show in September 2022, giving it a two-season order.
-Gilligan was formally named to serve as showrunner and executive producer.
-Rhea Seehorn, who had starred as Kim Wexler in Better Call Saul, was cast as Carol Sturka, a discontented but successful romance novel author.
+Gilligan was formally named as showrunner and executive producer.
+Rhea Seehorn, who had starred as Kim Wexler in Better Call Saul, was cast as Carol Sturka, a successful but discontented author of romance novels.
 Gilligan wrote the character specifically for Seehorn and crafted the character to be a "flawed good guy" who tries to save the world.

-Filming of the events when Carol witnesses the whole population begin to convulse had been filmed with all practical effects, with filming limited to night conditions and thus taking several days to complete.
-It also required around 300 extras, all whom were trained by choreographer Nito Larioza to convulse in the same way to make it appear unsettling to the viewer, according to Seehorn.
+Filming of the events where Carol witnesses the whole population begin to convulse was done with practical effects, with filming limited to night conditions and thus taking several days to complete.
+It also required around 300 extras, all of whom were trained by choreographer Nito Larioza to convulse in the same way to make it appear unsettling to the viewer, according to Seehorn.

+Filming locations

+The episode was filmed at several locations in and near Albuquerque, including: